 Additionally, this mini-split up might help you find yourself and the value that you have, which may help you make the right decision for the marriage.
 The other person might also start valuing what they been missing now that you are away.

 Temporary separation in marriage can prove to be a savior for your wedding.
 If you make the best use of temporary separation to retrospect your wrongdoings, resolving marital conflict should not be an impossible dream.

 If, after the temporary marital separation, you are finding it difficult dealing with marriage separation pain and are questioning back ‘Is a temporary separation good for marriage,’ you can think of third party inclusion.

 Most of the time, fights and feuds can be solved when there is a third party involved.
 The reason being the couple in a fight will never accept that by any chance, they are in the wrong.

 A third party might help you figure out what exactly might be the cause of the feuds in your marriage.
 They might also help in actually working out the problem.
 And this third party does not necessarily have to be marriage counselors but people who are knowledgeable in that area and are neutral to both sides.

 The time may also help in identifying what the ultimate aim of the situation is.
 The participants decide what they want out of each other.
 In the case of Marion, maybe it’s time out for her, a temporary solution might help her figure out what’s best for her.

-If you still find yourself asking questions like to your self like, can temporary separation help a marriage or is separation good for a troubled marriage, consider the following pros and cons.
-These aspects could help you better reach to a conclusion that works for you the best.
+If you still find yourself asking yourself questions, ‘can a temporary separation help a marriage, or is separation good for a troubled marriage’, consider the following pros and cons.
+These aspects could help you better reach a conclusion that works for you the best.